Wittenberg: History

+In 1760, during the Seven Years' War, the Austrians bombarded the town, which was then occupied by the Prussians.
+The French took control in 1806, and Napoleon commanded the refortification of the town in 1813.
+In 1814, the Prussian Army under Tauentzien stormed Wittenberg; he received the title of "von Wittenberg" as a reward.
+Wittenberg became part of Prussia a year later following the fall of Napoleon and negotiations at the Congress of Vienna, administered within the Province of Saxony.
+Wittenberg continued to be a fortress of the third class until the reorganisation of German defences after the foundation of the new German Empire led to its dismantling in 1873.

-A prisoner-of-war camp outside of town from 1914 to 1918 was built and set up.
-A 10+1/2 acre camp was set up at Klein Wittenberg, 2 mi from the city.
-Eight compounds held 13,000 men of soldiers, sailors and pilots captured from the Allied armies of several opposing enemy nations.
+From 1914 to 1918, during the First World War, a 10+1/2 acre camp was set up two miles from the town at Klein Wittenberg.
+Eight compounds held 13,000 men.
 During the typhus epidemic of 1914–1915, conditions were harsh.
-The camp medical officer, Dr. Aschenbach who supposedly did the best he could, was later awarded the Imperial German military decoration of the Iron Cross for his part in the epidemic.
-The award however was controversial and later questioned by the Allies, who won the conflict.

-The use of dogs to attack P.O.W.'s was mentioned and criticised by the United States Ambassador to Germany from 1913 to 1917, James W. Gerard.
-His book of the era was later produced by the Hollywood motion pictures industry as a silent film "My Four Years in Germany", in 1918.
+The camp medical officer, Dr. Aschenbach, was awarded the Iron Cross for his part in the epidemic.
+The award was questioned by the Allies.
+The use of dogs to attack POW's was criticised by American Ambassador James W. Gerard in his book "Four Years in Germany".

 Unlike many other historic German cities during World War II, Wittenberg's town centre was spared destruction during the conflict.
 The Allies agreed not to bomb Wittenberg, though fighting took place in the town, with bullet pock-marks visible on the statues of Luther and Melanchthon in the market square – or so the popular version of the town's history goes.
-In actual fact the Luther statue was not even present in the town square during much of the war but in storage at Luther Brunnen, a roadhouse a few kilometres north of the town.
+In fact the Luther statue was not present in the town square during much of the war but in storage at Luther Brunnen, a roadhouse a few kilometres north of the town.